Course Outline

 1. To describe the role and characteristics of an effective negotiator:

-5. To determine the differences between "hard" and "soft" negotiating styles:
+3. Determine the differences between "hard" and "soft" negotiating styles:

 Module 3

-1. Stages of business negotiations:
+1. Stages of negotiation in business:

-• Main negotiation phase, presenting further proposals.
+• Main negotiation phase, presenting further proposals

-• Conclusion of negotiations.
+• Completion of negotiations

-2. Presentation of key negotiation variables:
+2. Presentation of a dozen negotiation variables:

 Module 4